 Brookhaven provides continuing contact and support for caregivers for at least a year following the death of a loved one.
 Brookhaven sponsors bereavement groups and support for anyone in the community who has experienced a death of a family member, a friend, or similar losses.

 Q. Who pays for Brookhaven’s services?

 You pay nothing…ever.
-Brookhaven’s care is fully covered under Medicare, Medicaid, or commercial insurance benefits.
+Brookhaven’s care is fully covered under Medicare, Medicaid, and many commercial insurance benefits.
 We do not charge you any out-of-pocket expenses for your care, such as deductibles, co-pays, or co-insurance.
 We pay for 100% of your care, including all of your medications, medical equipment and supplies related to the illness we are treating.
-We also provide our services free of charge to all patients and families that have no health insurance or other financial resources.
+We also strive to provide our services free of charge to patients and families that have no health insurance or other financial resources.

 Q. Do you accept donations?

 We do NOT require donations to support the services we provide directly.
 We ask that you consider donating to the Community Hospices of America Foundation to support programs such as:

 - Last Wishes